practicalli/clojure/iterate-over-data/map-fn.md

-> #### Hint::anonymous function naming
+> #### Hint::Anonymous function name
-> Anonymous functions can not be referred to by name and must be used in-line with an expression.
+> Anonymous functions do not have an externally referable name, so must be used in-line with an expression.
+>
-> The `fn` function can be given a name, however, this is only available in the scope of that function definition, it cannot be used to refer to that function definintion outside of that defninition.
-The name assingment within a `fn` definition enables the function to call itself, therefore creating an anonymous recursive function.
+> The `fn` function can be defined with a name, however, this is only available in the scope of that function definition, the name cannot be used to refer to that function outside of its definition.
+>
+> Including a name within a `fn` definition enables the function to call itself, therefore creating an anonymous recursive function.